+\mysubsubsection{Unicast} SCNN \cite{parashar2017scnn}, Cambricon-X \cite{zhang2016cambricon}, and SqueezeFlow \cite{li2019squeezeflow} use unicast NoC or point-to-point links.
+Such NoCs concurrently feed different elements to various PEs.
+They are used when spatial reuse of a tensor is infeasible (e.g., weights in MLPs, NZs are extracted beforehand, due to dataflow requirements) or outputs are collected simultaneously (section \ref{sec::write-back}).
+With high bandwidth, they reduce communication latency \cite{zhang2016cambricon}, but can incur high area and power.

-Accelerators may not employ a mix of different NOCs that vary in terms of bandwidth and data reuse capabilities.
-Such communication capabilities are often needed for efficiently executing different layers of various ML models with varying levels of sparsity.
-This is because, although the accelerators typically use NOCs that cater the sufficient bandwidth and exploit spatial data reuse (at an extent), it may not work well for different dataflows \cite{kwon2017rethinking}.
-Communication requirements vary with different dataflows that effectively accelerate some of DNN layers (section \ref{sec::dataflows} and Table \ref{fig::layer-characteristics}).
-Moreover, while communication requirements for executing many ML models can be visualized as gather, scatter, or reduction patterns \cite{kwon2017rethinking, xu2020autodnnchip}, efficient execution may demand a combination of these patterns or even non-uniform patterns including multi-hop communications among PEs \cite{yang2018dnn}.
-Therefore, configurable NOC designs are required, which can be flexibly programmed for executing various communication patterns.
-Recent designs including EyerissV2 \cite{chen2019eyeriss}, microswitch-NOC \cite{kwon2017rethinking}, and SIGMA \cite{qin2020sigma} address some of these challenges.
+\mysubsubsection{Configurable} \insight{Communication requirements vary with different dataflows} that are effective for only some DNN layers (section \ref{sec::dataflows} and Table \ref{fig::layer-characteristics}).
+Further, while communication may consist of gather, scatter, forward, or reduction patterns \cite{kwon2017rethinking, xu2020autodnnchip}, efficient execution may demand their combination or even non-uniform patterns including multi-hop communications among PEs \cite{yang2018dnn}.
+Therefore, configurable NoC designs are required, which can support various communication patterns that are amenable to different reuse and sparsity.
+Recent designs including EyerissV2 \cite{chen2019eyeriss}, microswitch-NoC \cite{kwon2017rethinking}, and SIGMA \cite{qin2020sigma} address some of these challenges.